shakfu/py-js/README.md

 [mamba]: source/projects/mamba
 [krait]: source/projects/krait

 The common objective in these externals is to help you use and distribute your python code and libraries in your Max applications.
-Many of these can be considered experimental, with 80% of development time going to the first two externals (`py` and `pyjs`).
+Many can be considered experimental, with 80% of development time going to the first two externals (`py` and `pyjs`).
 Please see below for an overview and feature comparison.

 At the time of this writing, and since the switch to the new [max-sdk-base](https://github.com/cycling74/max-sdk-base), the project **is compatible with Apple Silicon-based machines** but intentionally only produces 'native' (`x86_64` or `arm64`) externals with no plans for 'fat' or universal externals to serve both architectures.
 You can download codesigned, notarized `x86_64`-based and `arm64`-based python3 externals from the [releases](https://github.com/shakfu/py-js/releases) section.